gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* REQ6 - If used, specify the acceptable values for 'pub\_key\_enc': 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}.
-Future specifications may define additional values for this parameter.
+* REQ6 - If used, specify the acceptable values for 'pub\_key\_enc': values are taken from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
+Acceptable values denote an encoding that explicitly conveys the public key algorithm (see {{ssec-token-post}}).

 * REQ7 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.